isomerpages/mlaw-corp/news/press-releases/_posts/2009-05-05-Debt-Repayment-Scheme-to-Commence-on-18-May-2009.md

 ---
-layout: post
-title: Debt Repayment Scheme to Commence on 18 May 2009
+title: 'Debt Repayment Scheme to Commence on 18 May 2009'
 permalink: /news/press-releases/debt-repayment-scheme-to-commence-on-18-may-2009
-breadcrumb: Press Releases
+breadcrumb: 'Press Releases'
-collection_name: news

 ---

 5 May 2009 Posted in [Press releases](/news/press-releases)